SirGoodenough/Availability-Template/README.md

 Let me know if you have a suggestion.

-If you have any questions, comments or additions be sure to add an issue and bring them up on my Discord Server:
+If you have any questions, comments or additions be sure to add an issue in the above listed github repo and bring them up on my Discord Server:

 ### 🤹🏾‍♂️ Contact Links or see my other work